How to Edit Web Content with HTML5’s Contenteditable Attribute

-One of the new features in HTML5 that attracted me is the native front-end editor.
-This feature is commonly applied in Content Management Systems to edit content directly from the browser and is usually built fully with JavaScript and AJAX.
-HTML5 comes to make the process a little easier using contenteditable attribute.
+One of the new features in HTML5 is the native front-end editor.
+This feature is commonly used in Content Management Systems, allowing content to be edited directly in the browser, typically implemented with JavaScript and AJAX.
+HTML5 makes this process easier through the contenteditable attribute.

 <article id="content1" contenteditable="true">